2dv514/syllabus/lectures/lectures/01_course_definitions/slides.md

 * Capture and learn!
 * Improve
 * Adjust your understanding based on what you learned
-* Measure "everything"
+* Measure "everything" - Continuous monitoring

 --
 ## It's about sharing

 * Share ideas, experience, metrics through the organization
-* "Give the devs root access" - co-ownership
+* "Give the Devs root access" - co-ownership
 * Learn from metrics
 * "Intern open source"